RADIATION THERAPY PROGRAM

 The radiation therapist, in addition to delivering the prescribed treatments, is responsible for recording and auditing treatment records, observing patient reactions, assisting in nursing care, and providing the patient with nutritional guidance.
 Along with the radiation oncologist and the radiation physicist, the radiation therapist takes an active role in planning and implementing the course of therapy, and is a key member of the cancer treatment team.

-The two-year Radiation Therapy Program at Center for Allied Health Education (CAHE) has a history of providing high quality training in radiotherapy.
-The program is noted for excellence of its classroom teachers and clinical instructors, as students benefit from a full and varied curriculum with both didactic and clinical experience components.
-Individuals ultimately gain the knowledge and skills necessary to provide quality therapy service and thereby achieve great success in the field.
+CAHE’s Radiation Therapy Program is an accredited 22-month program, noted for excellence of its classroom teachers and clinical instructors, as students benefit from a full and varied curriculum with both didactic and clinical experience components.

 Students who have not fulfilled their graduation requirements have one (1) year from their originally scheduled graduation date to complete all missing graduation requirements.